What is Power Bi Icon Set?

 First thing first “Icon Sets” in Power BI can be applied to “Table” and “Matrix” visuals.
 Recently in July 2019 Microsoft released this new feature for Power BI, download and install the latest version to get used to “Conditional Formatting” in Power BI.

-Based on user’s feedback and ideas every month Microsoft improves their product features and her you go “Icon Set” is one of them in power bi.
+Based on user’s feedback and ideas every month Microsoft improves their product features and her you go “Icon Set” is one of them.

 How to Apply Icon Set in Power Bi?